Cathy Pfeil Now

 Today I received a call from a woman wanting to schedule an appointment with me for Spiritual Counseling.
 I have had a private practice, taught workshops and classes in intuitive and healing arts since 1990.
 I have advertised, promoted myself and done all the things one does to build a practice.
 Like trying to slow a freight train, the information that I have closed my practice takes much longer to slow down than it did to start up.
-Because I am still trying to find the right way to answer why I can no longer see clients I have tried the following reasons:

 4 Comments